Mpox (Monkeypox): Q&A factsheet

 Simon Collins, HIV i-Base and Alex Sparrowhawk, UK-CAB

-Although monkeypox (MPX) is still very rare in the UK the risks are significantly higher for some gay and bisexual men.
+Although monkeypox (mpox) is still rare in the general population, the risks are significantly higher among some gay and bisexual men.

 The information below is organised into six sections.

 - Other questions

 Monkeypox is an infection caused by the monkeypox virus (mpox).

 Although mpox is usually rare, since May 2022, more than 3700 cases of mpox have been reported in the UK.
 Nearly all cases are in gay and bisexual men.